Philip the Arab and Christianity: In Zosimus and other secular writing

-As he disliked both Arabs and Christians, some scholars, such as Bowersock, have taken Zosimus' silence on the matter as strong evidence against Philip's alleged Christianity.
-Others, like historian Warwick Ball, view Zosimus' evident distaste for Philip as noteworthy, and suggest that Zosimus' anti-Christian polemic is indirect in his writing on the emperor.
-Shahîd construes Zosimus' silence as an argument for Philip's Christianity.
+As he disliked both Arabs and Christians, some scholars, such as Bowersock, have taken Zosimus's silence on the matter as strong evidence against Philip's alleged Christianity.
+Others, like historian Warwick Ball, view Zosimus's evident distaste for Philip as noteworthy, and suggest that the historian's anti-Christian polemic is indirect in his writing on the emperor.
+Shahîd construes Zosimus's silence as an argument for Philip's Christianity.
 Zosimus, he argues, would never have shown such distaste for a pagan.
 Septimius Severus was a "barbarian", an African born at Leptis Magna whose mother tongue was Phoenician and whose wife, Julia Domna, was a provincial from Emesa.
 But Severus gets a good press from Zosimus (1.8).
 Nor would Philip's assistance in the execution of Gordian be enough: the 3rd century was hardly a stranger to such bloodshed and treachery.
-Zosimus' hostility begins to makes sense, Shahîd contends, once we assume that he was aware of the tradition that viewed Philip as the first Christian emperor (and perhaps even accepted it).
+Zosimus's hostility begins to makes sense, Shahîd contends, once we assume that he was aware of the tradition that viewed Philip as a Christian (and perhaps even accepted it).
 And it becomes perfectly clear once we understand the importance Zosimus attributes to the Secular Games, and the schematic incongruity he would behold when a Christian emperor was presiding over them.

 In 248, Philip held Secular Games (Ludi Saeculares) to celebrate the thousandth anniversary of Rome's legendary founding by Romulus.
 It is presumed that he would have officiated over the games in his capacity as pontifex maximus, chief priest of the state cults.
 Allard accepts that he made no public notice of his private religion, and that he ran the games as a "prince païen", a "pagan prince".
 Pohlsander cites a number of early Christian theologians in support of his contention that "Christians generally condemned 'games' of any kind."
 Tertullian's de Spectaculis, Novatian's treatise of the same name (which does not survive), and Cyprian's disapproving comments in his ad Donatum are offered as examples.
 The later followers of Jerome, however, like Orosius and Bede, mention Philip's games approvingly—Orosius even claims that Philip did not sacrifice during the games.
 Pohlsander concedes that public games continued under Christian emperors throughout the 4th century (they were eventually outlawed in 404 under Honorius).
 Ball argues that even Constantine was deified, and that Philip had no choice but to publicly oversee the games, seeing as how the debacle of Elagabalus was still fresh in memory.
 Elagabalus had tried to force an Eastern religion onto Romans to disastrous consequences, which would motivate Philip, already in an unstable position, to keep his personal faith a private matter.